myhdl/myhdl/doc/source/manual/intro.rst

 :class:`intbv` works transparently with other integer-like types.
 Like class :class:`int`, it provides access to the underlying two's complement representation for bitwise operations.
 However, unlike :class:`int`, it is a mutable type.
-This means that its a value can be changed after object creation, through methods and operators such as slice assignment.
+This means that its value can be changed after object creation, through methods and operators such as slice assignment.

 :class:`intbv` supports the same operators as :class:`int` for arithmetic.